phizaz/nofold-ssl/README.md

 But, for NoFold-SSL itself you will need:

-* Python 2.X with numpy, scipy, scikit-learn and fastcluster packages
+* Python 2.X with numpy, scipy, scikit-learn, biopython, sortedcontainers and fastcluster packages
 * Infernal (v.1.0.2)

+## Change Log
+### Version 2
+* we updated the directory structure to be easier to reason with.
+So, the new directories are `queries`, `results` (containing all the products made by the workflow), `src` (source code have been moved into this).
+We also renamed the old `src` to be `nofold-src`.

 ## Getting Started
 In this repo, we included three datasets, namely "query", "query2", "query3", which can be used right away.